brentbuch/CyberLabs/Azure-Sentinel-Lab/README.md

-# Azure Sentinel SIEM Lab
+# Microsoft Sentinel SIEM Lab

 This lab is meant to familiarize with Azure and Azure Sentinel.
-The lab is based off of the original project by [Josh Madakor](https://www.youtube.com/@JoshMadakor), although Azure has changed since the original video was uploaded, so this readme is updated as of September 2023.
-We will be setting up an instance of Azure Sentinel as well as a honeypot VM exposed to the internet.
-Logs will be ingested to Azure Log Analytics Workspace.
+The lab is based off of the original project by [Josh Madakor](https://www.youtube.com/@JoshMadakor), although Azure has changed since the original video was uploaded, so after some additional research, this readme is updated as of September 2023.
+We will be setting up an instance of Microsoft Sentinel as well as a honeypot VM exposed to the internet.
+Logs will be parsed and ingested to Azure Log Analytics Workspace via a PowerShell script.
 The goal is to monitor incoming activity to the honeypot and plot the threats on a world map based on originating location.
-In the future, I would like to expand this lab to take advantage of other Azure Sentinel functionality.
-For the purposes of shortening this lab, the Azure account has already been created.
+I expand upon the original project by then setting a custom alert that detects brute force attacks and creates incidents inside Sentinel grouped by originating IP address.

 ## Environments and Tools Used

 - Azure VM
 - Azure Log Analytics Workspaces
-- Azure Sentinel
+- Microsoft Sentinel (SIEM)
 - Powershell
+- Kusto Query Language (KQL)

 ## I. Create Honeypot VM